MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-custom-application.md

 ### Retrieve your Power Virtual Agents bot parameters

-To connect to the bot you have built with Power Virtual Agents, you will need to retrieve your bot's name, bot ID and tenant ID to identify it.
+To connect to the bot you have built with Power Virtual Agents, you will need to retrieve your bot's name and token endpoint.

 1. Copy your bot's name in Power Virtual Agents.